lapinozz/lapinozz.github.io/_posts/2016-03-08-Messing-with-vtables-part-two.markdown

 }
 {% endhighlight %}

-Now you know how it works under the hood when casting from derived class to base class (upcasting) when virtual inheritance is involved.
+Now you know how it works under the hood when casting from derived class to base class (upcasting), even when virtual inheritance is involved.
 You can brag to your friend about it and look cool.
-Until they ask you about downcast... you might be tempted to say that's as simple as it is for non-virtual inheritance, you just have to substract the offset you added previously.
-Well no, that would be too easy wouldn't it be?
+Until they ask you about downcast...
+You might be tempted to say that's it as simple as it is for non-virtual inheritance, you just have to substract the offset you added previously right?
+Well, no, that would be too easy wouldn't it be?

 To understand why, we need yet another class.